Written By: Chloe Wilson, BSc(Hons) Physiotherapy

 You can find out loads more about the causes, treatment and recovery process in the Knee Cartilage Injury section.

-Pain behind the knee that is lower down in the calf region may be due to damage and tearing of one of the calf muscles.
+Pain behind the knee that is lower down in the calf region may be due to a calf tear where there is damage and overstretching of one of the calf muscles.

 Calf strains typically happened during activity, such as quickly changing speed or direction when running.
-If the calf muscles get over stretched and tear it can lead to swelling and pain behind the knee.
+If the calf muscles get over stretched and tear it can lead to swelling and pain at the back of the knee and make it difficult to push up onto tiptoes.

-The symptoms of calf tears typically get worse when walking or running, especially on tip toes.
+The symptoms of calf tears typically get worse when walking or running, and can lead to calf cramps.

 You can find out loads more about the common causes, symptoms and best treatment options in the Calf Tear section.

-A common cause of pain behind the knee in the over 50's is arthritis.
+A common cause of posterior knee pain in the over 50's is arthritis.
 With knee arthritis, there is gradual wear and tear of the knee bones and cartilage.

 Knee arthritis may affect one or both sides of the joint and can result in bone rubbing on bone.